Kefir Grains versus Kefir Powdered Starter

 Fresh Kefir Grains

-Why opt for fresh Kefir grains?
+Why opt for fresh kefir grains?

 Cons

 The initial outlay may be another deterrent to kefir grains.
-You might not be sure if you will prefer kefir, and you may think that the cost of being high.
+You might not be sure if you will prefer kefir, and you may think that the cost is high.
 The best thing is to purchase a single sachet of the commercial starter or buy ready-made kefir milk.
 Home-prepared milk kefir always tastes better than the bought kefir.

 Details about the species or strains of the probiotic organisms in the kefir grains are usually unavailable.
 You will thus not know the exact probiotic bacteria or the same beneficial yeasts present in the homemade kefir.